nteract/pick/README.md

 ![image](https://user-images.githubusercontent.com/836375/80048778-0164dd80-84c6-11ea-8d6c-a90ec45aefcc.png)

-While the underlying kernel is still getting ready, logs are emitted to the frontend and the UI is still responsive.
+While Pick is working to get the magic's underlying kernel ready, Pick emits logs to the frontend and keeps the notebook UI responsive.

-The same can be done with setting up spark and its associated environment variables in advance of launching the ipython kernel, or other more creative ways of starting a kernel from an environment.
+A similar example with Pick and kernel magics includes setting up spark and its associated environment variables in advance of launching the ipython kernel.
+Pick opens up possibilities for other creative ways of starting a kernel from an environment.

 ## Truth: It's a kernel proxy!

-The design here is intended to make it really easy for a user to configure a kernel without having to mess with extensions across all the myriad jupyter projects.
-Instead it's a regular kernel that manages a "child" kernel underneath it.
+Pick's design focuses on making it really easy for a user to configure a kernel without having to mess with extensions across all the myriad jupyter projects or executing tasks from the command line.
+Pick works as a regular Jupyter kernel with the additional ability to create, customize, and manage a "child" kernel.

-We set up the initial communications protocol with the jupyter client, whether that be the notebook server or papermill, then after the `%%kernel.*` magic is run we launch the "real" kernel.
+We set up Pick's initial communications protocol with the jupyter client, whether that be the notebook server or papermill.
+Next, the `%%kernel.*` magic runs, and we launch the "real" kernel.

 ![image](https://user-images.githubusercontent.com/836375/80049663-5b66a280-84c8-11ea-8b21-b1be6481b053.png)